Wondering which are the most popular dog breeds in the world? This list of the 50 most popular dog breeds is one of the most comprehensive out there.

 1. Labrador Retriever

-A firm favourite in the UK, USA, Canada and Australia the Labrador Retriever are friendly, affectionate, good-natured dogs.
+One of the most popular dog breeds and a firm favorite in the UK, USA, Canada and Australia the Labrador Retriever is a friendly, affectionate, good-natured dog.
 They’re excellent family pets and love human company.
 The Retriever has an even temperament and responds enthusiastically to stroking, tummy rubs and all human attention.
 He’s very playful – so isn’t an ideal guard dog!

 The Labrador Retriever is one of the most intelligent dog breeds in the world.
 This means he learns commands quickly and so amongst the easiest of dog breeds to train.

 - This breed is Canadian.
 But from Newfoundland – not Labrador!

 - The breed was taken to England – modern Labradors originated from English strains

 - They’re the first dog to appear on a postage stamp (USA, in1959)

 - Labradors come in three colours: yellow, black and, yummy chocolate!

 - But there was a silver labrador – first seen in 1981

 - They’ve got webbed toes – which makes them great swimmers!